-- If you’re single and want to really use this time to grow, and heal, and become the woman you want to be, and set yourself up for the kind of relationship you’ve always wanted, check out my course Make The Most Of Your Single Life!
-Doors are closed right now, but will be opening back up in September.
+- If you’re single and want to really use this time to grow, and heal, and become the woman you want to be, and set yourself up for the kind of relationship you’ve always wanted, check out my course Love Your Single Life!
+Doors are closed right now, but will be opening back up soon.
 And if you pop your name on the waiting list, you’ll be the first to know when they do!

 - Check out this blog post, where I talk more about how to make big changes in your life just one small step at a time!